 Apartment Therapy did a story on the loft I worked on to create a home for a family in TriBeCa.
 They are calling it a “Before & After”, though it’s more of an “Empty & Full” kind of situation.

 I am excited to be working with Homepolish.
 I have been blessed with some amazing clients.
 This project was so fun to do.
 We started out just working to update the living and dining space, but then added 3 bathrooms in need of gut renovations.
 You can read the story HERE.
 All photographs by Lindsay Brown.
 XO.

 When you live and work in the same space, it can be daunting to keep the mess from flowing into the calm of what you want your home to be.
 The trick, I hate to say, is being tidy.
-The game is to have a few key items that let you keep the clutter to a minimum, and allow you… Read more »
+The game is to have a few key items that let you keep the clutter to… Read more »